Video: Why I started the Stop Drinking Expert to help people quit drinking

-For a long time I felt entirely trapped, I didn’t want to go to Alcoholics Anonymous because I was a respected local businessman.
+For a long time, I felt entirely trapped, I didn’t want to go to Alcoholics Anonymous because I was a respected local businessman.

 I was the director of two companies and the patron of a large children’s charity at this point.

-Nobody new about my drinking problem, because it in no way affected my work or personal obligations.
+Nobody knew about my drinking problem, because it in no way affected my work or personal obligations.
 I never missed a day of work through alcohol and my driving license was free of DUI’s.

 I was trapped in an unbreakable loop, or so it seemed.
-I was drinking everyday as a matter of routine.
+I was drinking every day as a matter of routine.

 This was during times when I would describe life as going well.
 When I hit a speed bump in the road, such as stress at work or family illness I would hit the hard stuff in a big way.